INVESTIGATIONAL CDC7 INHIBITOR

 Clinical Study

-Monzosertib is currently being evaluated in an open-label Phase 1 study in patients with advanced, metastatic, relapsed or refractory malignancies.
-This study consists of two parts: the dose escalation part that aims to identify the maximum tolerated dose (MTD) and/or recommended Phase 2 dose (RP2D) of monzosertib and the expansion cohort that aims to ensure the appropriateness of PR2D and to evaluate the preliminary anti-tumor effect.
-The dose escalation part is ongoing in Japan.
+Monzosertib is currently being evaluated in an open-label Phase 1 study in Japan in patients with advanced, metastatic, relapsed or refractory malignancies including solid tumors and blood cancers.
+This study consists of two parts for each of solid tumors and blood cancers: a dose escalation part aiming to identify the maximum tolerated dose (MTD) and/or recommended Phase 2 dose (RP2D) of monzosertib and an expansion cohort aiming to ensure the appropriateness of the RP2D and to evaluate the preliminary anti-tumor effect.

 References